MikeForde/mern-azure/README.md

 # IPS MERN Project

 This project is a MERN (MongoDB, Express, React, Node.js) stack application designed to manage and manipulate IPS (International Patient Summary) records.
 It includes features to convert between MongoDB, BEER, and IPS JSON formats, and supports various CRUD operations on IPS data.
+It also offers **raw binary data encryption** (using IV + MAC + compressed ciphertext) for secure and efficient data handling.

 ## Table of Contents